Brilliance Security Magazine, Payments Next & Solutions Review, May 8, 2019, with comments by Satya Gupta

 On Targeted Attacks

 “The latest Verizon DBIR highlights that cyberattacks are becoming much more targeted and dangerous.
 They noted a huge increase in C-level executives being individually targeted.
 The same trend is happening with specific network tools and industrial equipment.
-Attackers are prolific at scanning networks and finding specific types of vulnerable equipment, then targeted them with specific malware designed for these devices.”
+Attackers are prolific at scanning networks and finding specific types of vulnerable equipment, then targeting them with specific malware designed for these devices.”

 On Targeting Servers